 STEP 26: Allow to steam cook for 45 minutes to an hour.
 Then;

-STEP 27: As the Moi Moi cooks, watch the water level and if it begins to dry up, add water to the pot so as to keep it from burning.
+STEP 27: As the Moi Moi cooks, watch the water level, and if it begins to dry up, add water to the pot to keep it from burning.

-STEP 28: To check if done, insert a toothpick into one and if it comes out clean, you’re good to go.
-You can simply work with time or better yet, have a taste of your soft and delicious Moi Moi.
+STEP 28: To check if you’re done, insert a toothpick into one, and if it comes out clean, you’re good to go.
+You can simply work with time or, better yet, have a taste of your soft and delicious Moi Moi.

 STEP 30: Unwrap the Moi Moi and serve on a plate.
 Enjoy!

 Recipes That Best Goes With Moi Moi